 Many developers begin exploring messaging when they realize they have to connect lots of things together, and other integration patterns such as shared databases are not feasible or too dangerous.

-Apache Kafka describes itself as a distributed streaming platform but is better known for being a durable storage repository, with good Hadoop/Spark support.
+Apache Kafka includes the broker itself, which is actually the best known and the most popular part of it, and has been designed and prominently marketed towards stream processing scenarios.
+In addition to that, Apache Kafka has recently added Kafka Streams which positions itself as an alternative to streaming platforms such as Apache Spark, Apache Flink, Apache Beam/Google Cloud Data Flow and Spring Cloud Data Flow.
 The documentation does a good job of discussing popular use cases like Website Activity Tracking, Metrics, Log Aggregation, Stream Processing, Event Sourcing and Commit logs.
 One of those use cases it describes is messaging, which can generate some confusion.
 So let’s unpack that a bit and get some clarity on which messaging scenarios are best for Kafka for, like:

 - Stream from A to B without complex routing, with maximal throughput (100k/sec+), delivered in partitioned order at least once.